en

 Wearing Yukata in Shirotori Garden

-This kimono is an informal kimono worn only at festivals during summer.
+This Kimono is an informal Kimono worn only at festivals during summer.
 Usually made of cotton or polyester, yukata uses bright colors with summer-themed designs.
-It is worn by men and women and any one in any type of age.
+It is worn by men and women of all ages.

-All the information above might make you feel a little overwhelmed.
-But don’t worry about the details too much, simply wearing a Kimono is a special experience that you should try at least once in a lifetime.
-You don’t have to remember all the details.
+All the information provided above might seem a bit overwhelming.
+However, there’s no need to be overly concerned about the specifics.
+Simply wearing a Kimono is a unique experience that you should consider trying at least once in your lifetime.
+You don’t have to memorize all the details.

 But Let’s First Answer This Question “Is It Rude for Foreigners to Wear Kimono?”